happykit/flags/package/ARCHITECTURE.md

 ## `example`

 A Next.js example project lives inside `example`.
-The Next.js example project uses `@preconstruct/next`, which is only necessary for development of `@happykit/flags` but not required in a real Next.js project.
+The Next.js example project uses turborepo to load in `@happykit/flags` via the workspace.

 # Publishing